What is plan sealing?

 It is imperative that ALL documents are lodged or the application will be returned to you and a resubmission fee will apply when it is re-lodged.
 To assist you with lodging a complete application Council has developed a guideline for you to check you have everything.

-Plan Sealing Lodgement Check Sheet [DOCX 780KB] - to ensure your application contains all the necessary information and supporting evidence, complete a ‘Plan Sealing Lodgement Check Sheet’ (link at bottom of page) and submit with your application.
+To ensure your application contains all the necessary information and supporting evidence, complete the ‘Plan Sealing Lodgement Check Sheet’ and submit with your application.